TRADITIONAL homemade pizza

 Commercial flours may have varying absorption rates depending on the humidity of the environment in which they are stored.
 For this reason, it may be necessary to add a few extra grams of water or flour to reach the desired consistency.
 Don’t be afraid to experiment, and even significantly alter the recipe that I have presented to you: Make it yours!
 Take note of your changes each time.

-Cut the dough into 7 equal parts (of 230 grams each) and begin to form balls (panetti) by spinning the dough under the palm of the hand.
+Cut the dough into 7 equal parts (of 230 grams each) and begin to form balls (Panetti) by rolling the dough on a clean, flat surface with your palm.

-Place the panetti far away from each other in a covered container.
-Stored the container in a fridge (+ 3 / 4 C) for 16 / 24 hours.
+Place the panetti at a distance from each other in a covered container and store the container in the refrigerator at a temperature of +3°C to +4°C for 16 to 24 hours.

-The main ingredients for this pizza are: tomato sauce and fior di latte, but you can add some more, based on your preference.
+The main ingredients for this pizza are tomato sauce and Fior di latte cheese, but feel free to add additional toppings according to your preferences.

 San Marzano tomato can